New Mexico spaceport sets sights on new customers

-Lundstrom didn't hear any of it.
-She wasn't at that meeting and neither were dozens of other legislators.
+Lundstrom wasn’t at that meeting and neither were dozens of other legislators.

 Anderson acknowledged Friday that the spaceport authority needs to do a better job of getting its message across to each lawmaker, and one of the important parts will be fostering more cooperation with business leaders to “beat the bushes” as the search continues for tenants.